 As the first phase of the institute comes to a close, we are harnessing our lessons and experience to share with our principal funder, the MAVA Foundation, WWF and the global environmental change community who are seeking new ways to increase the impact of science in decision making.

 We’ll keep you posted as our new activities develop.
-In the meantime, see the summary of our 2017-2022 Strategy and our Annual Report 2016-2017 which outlines the achievements of the institute’s first phase.
+In the meantime, see our Annual Report 2016-2017 which outlines the achievements of the institute’s first phase.

 Our projects 2014 – 2017